What the hell is Phenomlab ?

 Yes.
 No membership fees, zero cost.
 How can you possibly lose ?

-However, we’d at least like to gain an understanding of why you believe this is necessary – can we talk about it first ?
+Yes, however, we’d at least like to gain an understanding of why you would like to delete your account – can we talk about it first ?

-Ultimately, the choice is of course yours, and you can delete your account here
+If you’d like proceed with account deletion, the choice is of course yours.
+You can delete your account here

 Can I use your articles ?